evsgodev/starter-boilerplate/rules/en.md

     }
 }
 ```
-3) Mainly css variables are used, which are stored in the file variables.
+3) Mainly css variables are used, which are stored in the file `variables.scss`.
 Colors are named like this
 ```commandline
 --gray-color: #626263;
 --gray-color-2: #727273;